DengYuelin/object_detection_profiling/readme.md

 >
 > 1. Read through the code, explore using different template matching [methods](https://docs.opencv.org/3.4/df/dfb/group__imgproc__object.html#ga3a7850640f1fe1f58fe91a2d7583695d) and thresholds, also try detecting different [objects](examples/templates).
 Report on your findings.
 > 2. Identify a [method + threshold] combination for each object. (brick, empty, hard, and usdestructible block)
-> 3. BONUS, experiment detecting the location of Mario using template matching, what are the potential difficulties?
+> 3. Try detecting the location of Koopa using `examples/templates/koopa.png` as template in `examples/Source2.jpg`?
+What happens if you swith to `examples/Source3.jpg`?
+What are the potential problems in detecting objects like Koopa or Mario using template matching?

 Now that we understand the basics of template matching, we can proceed to analysis its WCET.